M. A. G. Osmani: Meetings at Teliapara

 Osmani arrived at Teliapara, where the 2nd and 4th East Bengal Regiments (EBR) established a temporary base with a member of the BSF on 2 April 1971.
 He held a meeting of Bengali officers on 4 April, attended by M. A. Rab, 2 EBR CO K. M. Shafiullah, 4 EBR CO Khaled Musharraf, 8 EBR CO Ziaur Rahman, Salahuddin Reza, Qazi Nurujjaman and Shafat Jamil.
-Osmani proposed that the 2nd and 4th EBR occupy Comilla, and asked Jaman to formulate a fireplan.
+Osmani proposed that the 2nd and 4th EBR occupy Cumilla, and asked Jaman to formulate a fire plan.
 After objections by other officers that the battalions would incur crippling losses, the proposal was dropped.

 Zia proposed that all available forces surround Chittagong, to hold the area as long as possible; this idea was also dropped as impractical.
 The commanders agreed to send two companies (one each from 2 and 4 EBR) to aid the 8th EBR under Ziaur Rahman.

-Five sector commanders were appointed by Osmani: Ziaur Rahman (Chittagong area), Khaled Musharraf (Comilla), K M Shafiullah (Sylhet), Abu Osman Chowdhury (Kushtia-Jessore) and Salahuddin Reza (Mymensingh area).
-On 7 April, he instructed Q. N. Jaman to oversee operations in Sylhet.
+Four sector commanders were appointed: Khaled Musharraf, K M Shafiullah, Abu Osman Chowdhury and Salahuddin Reza.
+On 7 April, Osmani instructed Q. N. Jaman to oversee operations in Sylhet.
 The officers agreed that a government in exile should be formed, with the Bengali forces under its authority.

 Osmani toured Mukti Bahini positions in Sylhet, and on 9 April he visited Aziz with 2 EBR Charlie Company near Sylhet.
 That day another conference took place, attended by Director General Rustomji of the BSF and Bengali officers.
 At the meeting Osmani was elected commander of Bengali forces, and an agreement was reached with Indian officers on logistical assistance.
 The need to form a Government in exile was agreed, to distinguish the struggle from a mere military revolt.
 The conference abruptly adjourned when Osmani left after he heard that five PAF jets were inbound.
 The following day, three more sector commanders were appointed: Nazmul Huq (Rajshahi-Pabna) and captains for Rangpur-Dinajpur and Barisal.
 The Pakistan Army appointed A. A. K. Niazi GOC for East Pakistan the same day.
 On 12 April, the Bengali government in exile at Agartola appointed Osmani commander of the Mukti Bahini.
 With the formation of the Bangladesh government on 17 April 1971, he was reinstated to active duty and appointed commander-in-chief.